Now that it’s early December I’d like to share a late fall garden task for those of us living in the Northeast where winters can be harsh.

 Songbirds lose water through respiration and in their droppings.
 To replace lost water, most songbirds need to drink at least twice a day.
 In order to stay fit and healthy birds also need to bathe to keep their feathers in good condition.
 Bathing loosens dirt and makes their feathers easier to preen.
 Preening is a daily ritual where birds carefully clean, rearrange, and oil their feathers (one-by-one) with their bill — spreading oil along each feather from the preen gland.
 This daily preening successfully waterproofs their feathers and traps an insulating layer of air underneath to keep them warm.
 Keeping their feathers in perfect condition through daily preening is a matter of life and death.
 Well maintained feathers enable birds to fly at a moment’s notice and regulate their body temperature.

-Birds face difficult times when water is scarce or nonexistent during deep freezes like we are experiencing this winter (2017-2018) or during drought periods.
+Birds face difficult times when water is scarce or nonexistent during deep freezes like we experience some winters or during drought periods.

 Heated Bird Bath

 Providing water in the wildlife garden is something many accomplish easily spring through fall, yet fail to do once freezing winter temperatures settle in.
 There are solutions even in the dead of winter.
 A heated bird bath coupled with an outdoor socket is the key.
 We use an outdoor power cable to connect the two.